SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 ## Deep Dive 1.4 - Delta-enablement for complex ABAP CDS Views (joining multiple tables)

 ...to be completed
+The Change Data Capture recording mechanism uses database triggers to record any changes to the tables that belong to an ABAP CDS view.
+To do this, the key fields of all underlying tables need to be mapped to the fields of the CDS view.

 ## Deep Dive 1.5 - Integrate ABAP CDS Views in SAP Data Intelligence Pipelines